open-edge-insights/video-analytics/README.md

 One can use [JSON validator tool](https://www.jsonschemavalidator.net/) for validating the app configuration against the above schema.

-### Updating Security Context of VideoAnalytics Helm Charts for enabling K8s environment to access/detect Basler/usb Device
+### Updating Security Context Of VideoAnalytics Helm Charts for enabling Accelerators in k8s environment

-Please follow the steps to update helm charts for enabling K8s environment to access/detect Basler Camera and NCS2 Device
+Please follow the steps to update helm charts for enabling Accelerators in K8s environment

 * Open `EII_HOME_DIR/IEdgeInsights/VideoAnalytics/helm/templates/video-analytics.yaml` file